 Five Things You Need to Build Your Financial Life

 It’s time to take control of your financial life.
 Too many people are willing to let their money woes just happen instead of taking action and making their money work harder.
-In these tough economic times, now more than ever, your financial security depends on making smart choices.
+Your financial security depends on making smart choices.

 A checking account.
 Set up a checking account with direct deposit for your paycheck.
 Keep your money safe with the security of a federally insured checking account, and don’t waste money on unnecessary check cashing fees.
 To open up a standard bank account, visit some institutions in your neighborhood and compare fees, interest rates and other benefits before deciding which bank is right for you.
-Make sure to compare a national bank, a regional institution and a credit union, if you can become a member.
+Make sure to compare a national bank, a regional institution and, if you can become a member, a credit union.

 A savings account.
 With your budget implemented and all transactions handled through your checking account, you may be able to start saving money.
-It’s good to have a six-month emergency fund stashed away—you’ll be able to figure out this number from your budget—especially in these financially uncertain times.
-Once you have that safety net, think about what else you want to save for: A vacation?
+It’s good to have a six-month emergency fund stashed away—you’ll be able to figure out this number from your budget.
+Once you have that safety net in place, think about what else you want to save for: A vacation?
 A new car?
 The down payment on a first home?
 A savings account is better for shorter-term goals that require easily accessible money.
 Consider alternative investment options for longer-term savings goals like retirement and your children’s college funds.

 A loan.
 This falls into the same category as the credit card.
 Not everyone needs or may be able to get a loan.
 However, if you need to buy a car or think you’re ready to buy a house, you’re going to need to get a loan.
-If you think you’ll need to apply for a loan within the next year, get a copy of your traditional credit report at annualcreditreport.com .
-However, you will have to pay a fee in order to get your credit score.
+If you think you’ll need to apply for a loan within the next year, get a copy of your credit report at annualcreditreport.com .
+This site does not provide free credit scores, so be prepared to pay a fee in order to get your credit score.
 You’ll probably need at least a 720 credit score to get the best interest rate and loan terms.
-You can also build your AMP Credit Score® by adding other payments like rent and utilities to show potential creditors you’re a good bet.
-Visit the FAQ for more information on submitting your AMP Credit Score to potential lenders.

 These five items are only the beginning.
 Once you understand how all the pieces of your financial life work together, you can make informed decisions and achieve your financial goals.
 Read through some of the other materials here on eCredable for a roadmap to establishing your finances.